 The figure includes $84 million for changes to their employment agreements with the company last year.

 ViacomCBS CEO Bob Bakish earned $8.4 million.
 That included a base salary of $230,769, a bonus of $31 million, and share rewards totaling nearly $5 million.
 His annual target compensation — which may change — going forward is about $31.5 million, including $31 million in basic pay, a $12.4 million bonus, and shares worth $16 million.

 Ianniello’s base salary was $28 million-plus share awards for $37 million and compensation of that “other” $84 million.
 For 2018, he earned $27.4 million.
 He became acting CEO of CBS after Les Moonves left in September 2018.

 As executive salaries arrive in large numbers to start 2019, they are a very unusual time where key executives and top management have recently foregone the pandemic or slashed salaries in the midst of the coronavirus (Bob Iger and Bob Chapek at Walt Disney) Or have been donated will be killed to donate them (Brian Roberts of Comcast).
 Suddenly, companies have huge losses of revenue resulting in layoffs or furloughing of thousands of workers.

 The $84 million Ianniello was paid for additional payments in Ianniello, related in part to a signing bonus in April of 2019 when he became CBS CEO (now acting) and a termination agreement when it renegotiated his contract later last year. was amended from joined.
-In December, he was hired as a contract that passed through March of 2021 but he left the following month as ViacomCBS was named CEO of CBS Entertainment within the merged company with George Cheek for this job.
+In December, he was hired on a contract that passed through March of 2021 but he left the following month as ViacomCBS was named CEO of CBS Entertainment within the merged company with George Cheek for this job.

 The proxy statement was filed ahead of the annual meeting of shareholders, which ViacomCBS said will be held in a virtual event given the uncertainties created by the coronavirus pandemic.